SayvIlahsiav/SayvIlahsiav/README.md

 # Hello, World! 🌍👋

-I'm **Vaishali Vyas** (but you can call me **Vivy**)!
-**Sayv Ilahsiav** is my brand name.
+I'm **Vaishali Vyas** (but you can call me **Vivy**)! 🌱 **Sayv Ilahsiav** is my brand name.
 Ask me about it and I'll tell you the story of its origin!

-Welcome to my GitHub profile, a little corner of the internet where I explore, create, and share my passion for technology, science, and art. 🎨💻
+Welcome to my GitHub profile, a little corner of the internet where I explore, create, and share my passion for technology, science, and art. 🔭💻🎨

 ## About Me 🌟

 - 🎂 Born on March 4, 2001, in Bikaner, Rajasthan, India.
 - 🎓 Graduated in 2022 with a Bachelor's degree in Computer Application, specializing in Game and Mobile Software Development.
 - 📚 Lifelong learner with a deep love for Cognitive Science, Physics, Mathematics, Data Science, and UX Design.
-- 💖 Aspiring Flutter Developer, writer, and scientist.
+- 🦋 Aspiring Flutter Developer, writer, and scientist.
 - 🌍 Dreaming of interacting with minds around the globe.
-- 🌟 Diagnosed with Autism, ADHD, and CPTSD.
+- 🧠 Diagnosed with Autism, ADHD, and CPTSD.
-- 🌈 Panromantic Asexual | She/They.
+- 🌈 Panrom Ace | She/They.

-## My Passions and Projects 🚀
+## My Passions and Projects 🎯

 ### Flutter Development 📱